loremipsumdonec/optimizely-testframework/Docs/create_a_test_framework_part_5.md

 Most people probably know the benefits of building automated test cases.

 In smaller projects I use the test framework to speed up the development of functions, as you do not need to jump between Visual studio and a browser to debug a function.
 With a test framework, it will be possible to activate the function with a test case and then stay in the Visual studio.
+Should there be any problem, I can still start Episerver as a web application and use the same data.

 I also use the test framework to investigate different options for implementing a feature, and build a demo environment where you want to show all functions of the system.